 - Load (using template as defined in Data Collection and Load section) the Home Base and Primary Space assignments as discussed in workshop and provided by the Customer.

 - Enable the Make Reservation catalogue item as discussed in workshop and directed by the Customer.

 - Review relationships between Reservations, Reservation Snapshots, and Reservation Events.

-- Setup and configure the Nuvolo Office 365 integration for connectivity to Customer’s Office 365.
+- Setup and configure the out of the box Nuvolo Calendar invite to Customer’s Outlook calendar.

 - Review the following personas with the Customer:

 - Reservation Admin